clarkfitzg/pems_fd/paper/paper.md

 Figure \ref{high_flows} shows that the two clusters have different rates of maximal flow.
 The maximum flow in the dominant cluster 1 is around 2000 vehicles per hour, while the max flow in cluster 2 is much lower.

-### Further Work
+Then we can answer the motivating question and conclude that the fundamental diagrams found in data naturally fall into groups with high and low flow.
+Furthermore, nonparametric models look quite similar to the triangular fundamental diagram.

+This paper demonstrated a technique for efficiently combining existing data analysis technologies to analyze data that will not fit in memory.
+Processing the entire data set allows us to go beyond a simple parametric fundamental diagram to a nonparametric model based on dynamically binned means.
+This allows us to more accurately estimate the function and then compare thousands of sensor locations across the Bay Area.

-We could consider all lanes on the freeway, rather than just the second lane as we did here.
+To extend this analysis, we could consider all lanes on the freeway, rather than just the second lane.
 This would produce a more complete picture of the traffic patterns.

-We could join the PEMS data with data on historical weather and sunrise / sunset times to understand how changes in weather and light conditions influence the fundamental diagram.
+We could also join the PEMS data with data on historical weather and sunrise / sunset times to understand how changes in weather and light conditions influence the fundamental diagram.

-## Conclusion

-Hive lets us do many high level operations with SQL.
-The computational techniques are valuable because they allow the user to express possibly complex statistical techniques in the familiar high level R language.
-It's possible to write the entire analysis in map reduce and run it natively in Hive, but this would be far more work.

 # References